-Normally, a water softener will keep this count down to keep your whites bright and pristine as they should be.
+Normally, a water softener will lower this count to keep your whites bright and pristine as they should be.
 But when a system goes too long without proper water softener maintenance, that dress shirt can start looking a little dingy.

 Fortunately, there are ways to get hard water stains out.
 In the short term, you can look for a laundry detergent, which uses chemicals that work well with hard water.
 And to keep those stains from returning, you can get your water softener fixed by a service technician.

-Not only can inadequately softened water stain your appliances and clothes, but it can also wreak havoc on your hair and skin.
+Not only can inadequately-softened water stain your appliances and clothes, but it can also wreak havoc on your hair and skin.
 It does this by leaving behind mineral deposits as you shower.
-Those deposits then dry you out and make you itch all over!
+Those deposits then dry out your skin and make you itch all over!

 So, if you’ve been itching a lot recently and your hair has been a mess, then you could have a malfunctioning water softener to blame.
 The good news is a simple water test can tell you if that is the problem.
 Even better news: a service technician can make the issue go away!

 5. White Gunk is All Over Your Dish Washer Heating Element

 Have you noticed your dishwasher isn’t drying your dishes as well as it once did?
 A faulty heating element may be to blame.
 Or it could be that the heating element can’t fully heat the dishes because it’s covered with mineral deposits from hard water.

 If you’re dealing with the latter scenario, then water softener repair should keep the problem from getting any worse.